ipfs/ipfs-docs/docs/install/README.md

 ### Install js-ipfs

-Building for the browser, or for JavaScript-driven frameworks like Electron?
+Building for the browser or JavaScript-driven frameworks like Electron?
 Bake in IPFS goodness with the JS implementation.
 [Install js-ipfs now](https://www.npmjs.com/package/ipfs).

 ## Host and share files on your own